dclnbrght/web/content-software/power-up-your-sdlc-with-ai.md

 #### Software Architecture

 * **Software design**: draft a software design document from a PRD, based on defined architecture standards and conventions.
   * *"Based on the \[...\] PRD, create a high-level software architecture document.
-Follow our company's architecture standards and non-functional requirements.
+Follow our company's architecture standards and non-functional requirements in the \[...\] file.
 Describe system components, data flows, and technology choices."*
 * **Create architecture diagrams**: generate diagrams to communicate the software architecture clearly.
-  * *"Generate component and data flow diagrams (Mermaid diagrams in markdown) to represent the \[...\] system architecture."*
+  * *"Generate component and data flow diagrams (Mermaid diagrams in markdown) to represent the \[...\] system defined in the software architecture document."*
 * **NFR analysis**: analyse a software design to review Non-Functional Requirements (NFRs) and identify potential gaps.
   * *"Review the \[...\] software design and highlight any missing aspects or unclear NFRs.
 Suggest additions based on common software quality attributes."*